MyBioidenticalHormones.com

 TOP

-Natural Bioidentical Hormones Bioidentical Hormones and Bioidentical Hormone Replacement Therapy (BHRT)
+Bioidentical Hormones and Bioidentical Hormone Replacement Therapy (BHRT)

-bioidentical hormones are accepted by the body better then synthetic hormones or those of animal origin.
+Bioidentical hormones are natural hormones derived from plant components such as wild yam and soy.
+Wild yam and soy are used as a base to create bioidentical hormones because they contain an abundance of precursor molecules (also know as phyto-hormones) that are easily converted into bioidentical hormones such as testosterone, progesterone and estrogen.
+The molecular composition of bioidentical hormones is identical to the natural hormones that are present and produced by a healthy individual.
+Since the molecular composition of bioidentical hormones is identical to that of our own human hormones, bioidentical hormones are accepted by the body better then synthetic hormones or those of animal origin.
 An example of an animal derived synthetic hormone is Premarin (derived from the urine of pregnant horses).
 Bioidentical hormones are most often applied in the form of gels or creams.
 The treatment method of using natural bioidentical hormones to restore hormonal balance to a patient is referred to as “bioidentical hormone replacement therapy (BHRT)”.
 It is necessary for bioidentical hormone replacement therapy be performed under the supervision of an experienced and knowledgeable doctor specializing in bioidentical hormones.

 TOP

-Bioidentical Hormone Replacement About My Bioidentical Hormones
+About My Bioidentical Hormones

 At My Bioidentical Hormones we are dedicated to helping those who appreciate and value their health and well-being.
 Through our comprehensive and individually customized alternative medicine programs, we believe in treating the cause of a given ailment, not merely the symptoms.
 We utilize a dynamic, proprietary approach to healthcare and disease prevention that recognizes the burden of disease placed upon an ailing individual.
 It is our mission to educate and guide every patient toward achieving their highest health potential.
 Dr. Maria Kraszynska, M.D. believes in using the broad range of experience and knowledge she has amassed while practicing bioidentical hormones, alternative medicine and anti-aging medicine, to her patient’s advantage.
 Through her individualized custom health programs, dynamic treatment protocols, educational seminars and structured workshops, patients realize a new sense of empowerment.